-Writing about an emotional event can help you break the ongoing cycle of thinking obsessively and reflecting on what happened.
+When it comes to understanding our emotions, writing can be incredibly powerful.
+Studies have found that writing about an emotional event can help you break the ongoing cycle of thinking obsessively and reflecting on what happened.
 The act of putting an experience into words and structure allows you to form new perceptions about events.
-Writing privately about a stressful event might encourage some to seek social support.
+Writing privately about a stressful event might also encourage some to seek social support.

-This can help with emotional healing. journals help us organize our thoughts and make them understandable.
+This can help with emotional healing.
+Journals help us organize our thoughts and make them understandable.
 You can record daily events, thoughts and feelings about certain experiences or opinions.